proplot-dev/proplot/README.rst

 figure scaffoldings and new ``format`` and ``smart_update`` methods meant to replace more verbose calls to various individual axes and axis methods.
-Meanwhile the "smart tight layout" feature also conflicts directly with
-..
-This project's features also conflict with matplotlib's features -- for example,
-..
-ProPlot's "smart tight layout" is intended as an alternative matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__, with more options and the ability to preserve axes aspect ratios by sacrificing fixed figure dimensions, and various other features may be seen as an alternative to
+Meanwhile the "smart tight layout" feature also conflicts directly with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__, with more options and the ability to preserve axes aspect ratios by sacrificing fixed figure dimensions, and various other features may be seen as an alternative to